concord-consortium/genigames-servers/README.md

     rvm --rvmrc --create use 1.9.3@genigames-servers
     gem install librarian

+Run initial librarian install

+    librarian-chef install

-To update to the genigames server you need to setup the auth.cfg file to know about the genigames.pem file.
+Setup the `auth.cfg` file to know about your genigames.pem file.

+=== Updating the Server

 To add a new recipe or attribute to one of the servers, you edit the `nodes/SERVER_NAME.json` file, then run